RedPRL/sml-redprl/doc/src/atomic-judgment.rst

 |RedPRL| currently has five forms of atomic (non-hypothetical) judgments that may appear in subgoals.

-1. `Truth`_ asserts that a type is inhabited.
+1. :ref:`Truth <jdg-true>` asserts that a type is inhabited.
-2. `Type equality`_ asserts an equality between two types.
+2. :ref:`Type equality <jdg-eqtype>` asserts an equality between two types.
-3. `Subtyping`_ asserts a subtyping relation.
+3. :ref:`Subtyping <jdg-subtype>` asserts a subtyping relation.
-4. `Subkinding`_ asserts that some type is actually a universe in which all types has a particular kind.
+4. :ref:`Subkinding <jdg-subkind>` asserts that some type is actually a universe in which all types has a particular kind.
-5. `Term`_ lets the user give an expression.
+5. :ref:`Term <jdg-term>` lets the user give an expression.

 Note that these judgment forms differ from our semantic presentations in papers.

+.. _jdg-true:

 Truth
 -----